ArmanSom/TiledMapCreator/README.md

 - Place your spritesheet in resources/images

 - Editing controls:
+ARROW KEYS: scroll through tile selection or grid (depends on which was clicked last)
 BACKSPACE: delete tile
 O: flag tile as obstacle (makes tile code negative)
 N: flag tile as non-obstacle.
 C: Add empty column
-R: Add empty row
+R: add empty row
 ENTER: create text file with ordered tile codes
 ESCAPE: clear grid and work on a new map